plegge/duperchat/README.md

 # Duperchat

-A decentralised tool for donations with messages written as a Smart Contract for Ethereum Virtual Machine.
+A Smart Contract on Ethereum for donations where the donators can also leave a message to the receivers.
+Messages are stored in IPFS.

 ## Donate Contract